 Stop Paying for Unlimited Data

 We know you spend a lot of time on your smartphone.
 We do, too!
 But unless you’re spending a lot of time away from accessible WiFi, unlimited data likely isn’t necessary.
 Look at your past usage history and adjust your plan accordingly.
-Dropping from unlimited to 5G per month can save you about $60/month on some carriers.
-This PCWorld article has great tips for saving money.
+Dropping from unlimited to a limited data plan can save you $20-$40 per month on some carriers, depending on your usage.

 Get Things Done Early

-Procrastination causes a lot of rushing around and last-minute stress.
+Procrastination leads to a lot of rushing and last-minute stress.
 It also costs you money.
-For example, you may wind up paying significant charges for expedited shipping.
+For example, you may end up paying significant expedited shipping charges.
 Plus, you miss out on any deals that may have happened between the time you knew you needed something and the time you finally got around to buying it.

 Avoid ATM Fees

-Most banks charge about $3 for using an out-of-network ATM.
-This may not seem like much, but it adds up quickly if you do it often enough.
-If your bank doesn’t have an ATM in the area, you can opt for cash back at check-out and not incur a fee.
-Keeping small amounts of cash in your wallet is a good idea.
+Most banks charge about $5 for using an out-of-network ATM.
+This adds up quickly if you do it often enough.
+Would you rip up a $1 or a $5 bill?
+If the answer is no, then don’t waste your money on bank fees because that is precisely what you’re doing.
+If your bank doesn’t have an ATM in the area, you can opt for cash back at checkout to avoid a fee.
+Keeping small amounts of money in your wallet is a good idea.

 Review Your Statements

 If you’re like most people, you swipe your card for just about everything.
-This is fine, but errors do happen.
+This is fine, but errors happen.
 For example, merchants may accidentally charge you twice or return something incorrectly.
-By reviewing your statements, you’ll catch these errors early and be able to correct them.
+By reviewing your statements, you’ll catch these errors early and correct them.

 Use a Grocery List